CharlotteMaschke/VEP_atlas_CM/README.md

 * Freesurfer
 	* Download available here https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall
-* Python with numpy, nibabel and sklearn
+* Python with numpy, nibabel and sklearn you can install all dependen using
-	* If you have conda installed you can use the following command with the provided environment.yml to create a new python environment with the necessary packages.
-	* conda env create -f environment.yml
+	`pip install -r requirements.txt` in the right python environment

 ## Run